-Shopping in a market like this is always “educational” because for urban people (like me) would find it surprisingly to see and know how different food are made, or prepared from their original form.
-We saw coconuts were freshly shredded, how chicken was chopped, or pickled food or common fruits in its original form.
+Shopping in a market like this is always “educational” because urban people (like me) would find it surprising to see and know how different food is made or prepared from their original form.
+We saw coconuts were freshly shredded, how the chicken was chopped, or pickled food or common fruits in its original form.
 We bought fresh chicken, tofu, tempeh, vegetables, and some lime for our cooking class afterward.
-The people in the market was rather friendly and since we have all the things we need, we headed back to Viavia and the cooking began!
+The people in the market were rather friendly and since we have all the things we need, we headed back to Viavia and the cooking began!

 Wait, I have some more tips and afterthoughts:

 - Like Jakarta, Bali, and Surabaya… traffic in Yogyakarta was Horrendous (yes with

 a capital H).
 There was a traffic jam in every corner and every turn of the city for 18 hours every day.
 Especially the shopping street – Malioboro is a dead zone, once you got in, you might never get out (literally).
 Cars were lining up nose-to-tail as if it never ends, with motorcycles filling up every gap in between the vehicles.
 Crossing the road was like parting the red sea.
 One thing I learned was to hold up both arms as I was crossing the road.

 - The drivers were generally nice, just the traffic was really, really busy.

 - Take it slow and enjoy a little “Jogja” time – if it is a vacation anyway then don’t mind a little lack of efficiency.